alalfakawma/website-theme/README.md

 New website theme.. duuuh

-# STARTING DEVELOPMENT....

-- Starting the templating with HTML/CSS
+- DONE the templating with HTML/CSS
+- Starting the dynamic elements with PHP/Wordpress API

+* Need to add comments section
+* Need to add read more class
+* Need to add pagination links